quiltdata/t4/docs/API Reference/Package.md

 * __lkey(string)__:  prefix to add to every logical key, use '/' for the root of the package.
 * __path(string)__:  path to scan for files to add to package.
+    If None, lkey will be substituted in as the path.
 * __meta(dict)__:  user level metadata dict to attach to lkey directory entry.

 __Returns__